 Elder Abuse Forensic Centers

-The EJA authorized grants to create up to ten forensic centers which would develop expertise in identifying elder abuse and providing support services to victims.
-Specifically, the forensic centers are to:
+The EJA authorized grants to create up to ten forensic centers.
+These centers developed expertise in identifying older adult abuse and providing support services to victims.

-- Develop criteria to determine when elder abuse has occurred and whether it amounts to a crime;
+- Develop criteria to determine when elder abuse has occurred and whether it amounts to a crime

-- Provide data to the Secretary of the Department of Health and Human Services (DHHS) and the U.S. Attorney General.
+- Provide data to the Secretary of the Department of Health and Human Services (DHHS) and the U.S. Attorney General

 Reporting Requirements and Penalties

 Under the EJA, owners, operators, employees, managers, agents, or contractors of such facilities (covered individuals) are required to report any reasonable suspicion of a crime against a resident or anyone receiving care from the facility.

-However, if the events causing reasonable suspicion could result in serious bodily injury, the reporting must be done within two hours after forming the suspicion.
+However, if the events causing reasonable suspicion could result in serious bodily injury, the reporting must be done within two hours of forming the suspicion.

 If a covered individual fails to comply with the reporting requirement, that individual can be subject to a civil monetary penalty of up to $200,000.

-If a facility retaliates against an individual for filing a report, it can be subject to a civil monetary penalty of up to $200,000 and can be excluded from participation in any federal health care program for a period of two years.
+If a facility retaliates against an individual for filing a report, it can be subject to a civil monetary penalty of up to $200,000.
+They can also be excluded from participating in any federal healthcare program for two years.